-We’re switching gears with the GoPerks incentive program and any tracked bike trip can earn points – not just commuting!
-During May 2020, adults who track bike trips in the Share the Ride NC commute calendar earn points to enter into prize drawings for gift cards to local restaurants, small businesses and local events.
+We’re switching gears with the GoPerks incentive program so any bike trip can earn points—not just commuting rides!
+Beginning October and running through December 2020, employees who track any bike trip in the Share the Ride NC commute calendar can earn GoPerks points.
+Cyclists can synch their Strava, FitBit and other apps to their account so trips are automatically tracked.
+Each trip earns points to enter into prize drawings for gift cards to local restaurants, small businesses and local events.
 It’s free, it’s fun, and it’s local.

 Stay safe, stay healthy, and if it’s been a while, don’t worry - it’s just like riding a bike.
 Please remember the rules of the road and safety tips.
 If you need a refresher, just scroll down for a quick video and more tips.